xander2508/Notes/5. Standard Information/AWS/Services/Storage/Databases/Amazon DynamoDB.md

 - You are working with an OLTP workload.
 - You care deploying a mission-critical application that must be highly available at all times without manual intervention.
 - You require a high level of data durability, regardless of your backup-and-restore strategy.

+## DynamoDB security

+- DynamoDB provides a highly durable storage infrastructure designed for mission-critical and primary data storage.
+Data is redundantly stored on multiple devices across multiple facilities in a DynamoDB Region.
+- All user data stored in DynamoDB is fully encrypted at rest.
+DynamoDB encryption at rest provides enhanced security by encrypting all your data at rest using encryption keys stored in [[AWS Key Management Service (KMS)]].
+- IAM administrators control who can be authenticated and authorized to use DynamoDB resources.
+You can use [[IAM Policies]] to manage access permissions and implement security policies.
+- As a managed service, DynamoDB is protected by the AWS global network security procedures.